 The containers are visually inspected to verify that the shipment contains only the waste material as described in the material profile and shipping document.

-Upon verification, the shipping documents are signed acknowledging receipt of the material at the Facility and copies of the shipping document / waste manifest will then be forwarded to the generator (and customer if they are not the same) within 30 days.areShould Lighting Resources deny acceptance of the delivery, the shipment will be returned to the generator or shipped to an alternate facility selected by the generator
+Upon verification, the shipping documents are signed acknowledging receipt of the material at the Facility.
+EPA Form 8700-22 copies are distributed per EPA instructions.

-Upon off-loading, each container is islogged into the waste tracking system and placed into an appropriate staging / storage area.is.
+Upon off-loading, each container is staged for counting and labeling.
+Upon completion the shipment is transferred to the appropriate storage location and logged in as received into the waste tracking system.

-A Lighting Resources receiving record will be executed to record all pertinen
+Should Lighting Resources deny acceptance of the delivery, the shipment is returned to the generator or shipped to an alternate facility selected by the generator.

-A comprehensive load checking program will be implemented to ensure that no unauthorized wastes are accepted at the Facility.
+A comprehensive load checking program is implemented to ensure that no unauthorized wastes are accepted at the Facility.
 The load checking program is presented in a subsequent part of this section.

 3.9 Waste Rejection Procedures

-Wastes will be rejected at the Lighting Resources Facility for the following reasons:
+Wastes are rejected at the Lighting Resources Facility for the following reasons:

 The waste does not conform to the material profile documentation and the waste contains materials that the Facility is not permitted to accept.

-The shipment contains other wastes that cannot be accepted by Lighting Resources.
+The delivery contains other wastes that cannot be accepted by Lighting Resources.

-An unscheduled shipment is received that would cause Lighting Resources to exceed the permitted storage limit.
+An unscheduled delivery would cause Lighting Resources to exceed the permitted storage limit.

 Upon discovery of the material that cannot be accepted at the Facility, the generator is contacted and notified that material is unacceptable, and therefore, rejected by Lighting Resources.
 The Facility will request direction from the generator as to whether the material is to be forwarded to an alternate facility that is authorized and permitted to receive such materials, or it is to be returned to the generator.
 Based on the instructions from the generator, the procedures listed below are used to document the rejected shipment.